 Let's see what triggers people to search the net for solutions, shall we?

-, if the problem is they want to mow their lawn; they may want to do it cheaply, neatly or in style with a ride on lawn mower.
+For instance, if the problem is they want to mow their lawn; they may want to do it cheaply, neatly or in style with a ride on lawn mower.
 You need to understand why they are at your website and market to them appropriately.

 Understanding the problem your potential audience needs to solve; helps you focus your website content to target their needs.
 The More Relevant Your Content Is To Your Target Market; the more likely they are to stay on your website and eventually buy.